Vargodl/DVwords-WeekenStrung/README.md

 I intend to obscure specific embarassing intimacies of any specific person, especially my current and previous long term relationships, so some of this will be generalized, anonymized and/or altered for effect to protect the innocent and mock the guilty.

+___

+May 10

+Mass Shooting numbness: (so sad a realization that a numbness is actually setting in…as well as a practice interté rationale):

+The idea that giving out more guns will lower gun violence is an oxymoron spread by morons.
+Tim Denning

+Kevin Kelly: “If you ask for someone’s feedback you’ll get a critic.
+But if instead you ask for advice you’ll get a partner.”

+Time…trapped in the amber of this moment Kurt Vonnegut

+The only real reason we care about Jamie Foxx’s health is the curiosity of what we don’t know and that is what keeps getting cryptically announced.

+Most choices, despite prompting otherwise, are not binary.
+Except in emergencies, there is at least one more option—and it is often the best option: “Let me think about it.”

+I’ve read some Ralph Waldo Emerson today (mostly Self-reliance.
+Here are two interesting quotes/thoughts/interpretations:

+“ Life is a great stage play with frequent intermissions.”

+“The key to the riddle is another riddle.”

+All equalities are not created equal

+How long is now?
+Is it dimensionless like a mathematical point on a line?
+Is it absolute or relative?
+Is there an anti-now?

+I am waiting
+for the ultimate quantum explanatory,
+Revelatory information
+…
+The final rebirth of wonder
+aswellas
+The birth of the final wonder
+The last ever
+now-time

+It's being here now that's important.
+There's no past and there's no future.
+Time is a very misleading thing.
+All there is ever, is the now.
+We can gain experience from the past, but we can't relive it; and we can hope for the future, but we don't know if there is one.
+-GEORGE HARRISON

+Wooda cooda shooda what-ifs

+…just one more thing:

+All equalities are not created equal.

+___

 May 9

 Mystory of herstory (confirmed, at least checked.
 Without verbal assent but also no reactive denial):